Three-component Bose-Einstein condensates and wetting without walls: Wetting phase diagram for strong segregation of components 1 and 2

-In two outer sectors, $K_{23} < K_{13}$ and $K_{23} > 3 K_{13}$, the wetting transition is of first-order.
-The equilibrium wetting layer thickness $L$ jumps from zero to a macroscopic (``infinite") value.
-Using $L$ as a constraint, the surface excess grand potential of a (non-equilibrium) configuration with fixed $L$ defines the ``interface potential" $V(L)$ \cite{VSIc}.
-The minimum of $V(L)$ provides the value of $\Omega$ in equilibrium.
-At first-order wetting $V(0)$ and $V(\infty)$ are equal minima of $V(L)$ with an energy barrier in between.
+For the asymmetric case (Fig.~\ref{fig:globalPhDasym}), in two outer sectors, $K_{23} < K_{13}$ and $K_{23} > 3 K_{13}$, the wetting transition is strongly of first order.
+The equilibrium wetting layer thickness $\tilde L$ jumps from zero to a macroscopic (``infinite") value.
 The slope of the equilibrium $\Omega$ versus $K_{13}$ is discontinuous at the wetting transition, where the equilibrium $\gamma_{12(3)}$ crosses over from $\gamma_{12}$ to $\gamma_{13}+\gamma_{23}$.
-This is illustrated in Fig.\ref{fig:reducedOmega}a for a path at constant ratio $K_{23}/ K_{13}$.
+This is illustrated in Fig.~\ref{fig:reducedOmega}a for a path at constant ratio $K_{23}/ K_{13}$.

-In contrast, in the inner sector of the phase diagram (Fig.\ref{fig:globalPhD}), for $K_{13} < K_{23} < 3K_{13}$, {\it en route} to the wetting transition, a wetting layer of finite thickness $L$ develops.
-It originates at a nucleation transition, which is a quantum phenomenon.
-Decreasing the interspecies atomic repulsive forces, $L$ increases to a macroscopic value and, theoretically, diverges at the wetting point.
+In contrast, in the inner sector of the phase diagram (Fig.~\ref{fig:globalPhDasym}), for $K_{13} < K_{23} < 3K_{13}$, {\it en route} to the wetting transition, an equilibrium wetting layer of condensate 3 of finite thickness $\tilde L$ develops.
+It originates at a nucleation transition, a quantum phenomenon in which an infinitesimal $\tilde \psi_3$ is created.
+Decreasing the interspecies atomic repulsive forces, the equilibrium value of $\tilde L$ increases to a macroscopic value and, theoretically, diverges at the wetting point.
 This divergence is logarithmic as expected for systems with exponentially decaying surface forces \cite{Dietrich,Parry}.
-Plotting the surface excess grand potential as a function of $K_{13}$ at constant $K_{23}/ K_{13}$ leads to Fig.\ref{fig:reducedOmega}b.
-The slope of the equilibrium $\Omega$ is continuous at W, whence the name continuous wetting or ``critical" wetting.
+Plotting the surface excess grand potential as a function of $K_{13}$ at constant $K_{23}/ K_{13}$ leads to Fig.~\ref{fig:reducedOmega}b.
+The slope of the equilibrium $\Omega$ is continuous at W, hence the name continuous wetting or ``critical" wetting.

 At the special points D and D' in the phase diagram nucleation and wetting coincide.
-This renders the wetting transition degenerate: the grand potential is independent of the wetting layer thickness.
-This extraordinary wetting transition, first predicted for two-component BEC at a hard optical wall \cite{IVS}, is of first order but without energy barrier.
-The interface potential $V(L)$ is a constant \cite{VSNI}.
+This renders the wetting transition degenerate: the grand potential is independent of the wetting layer thickness (cf. the discussion of the point $D$ for the symmetric case).

-The novel global wetting phase diagram of Fig.\ref{fig:globalPhD} is our main result.
-Its variables depend only on atomic masses and scattering lengths and its phase boundaries are unequivocal because there are no wall boundary conditions.
+For $K_{12}\rightarrow\infty$, the DPA permits one to find simple analytic approximations for the phase boundaries.
 The nucleation line, found by studying the onset of stability of an infinitesimal film of 3 at the 1-2 interface, satisfies